-We spend 8 hours a day with our colleagues; for many of us, that’s more time every week than we get with family and friends.
-And yet, though admirable strides have been made in destigmatising conversation around mental wellbeing, lots of people still feel unable to be candid in the office.
+We spend eight hours a day with our colleagues; for many of us, that’s more time than we get with family and friends.
+And yet, though admirable strides have been made in destigmatising conversation around mental health, lots of people still feel unable to be candid in the office.

 Why is this?
 Is it because we still view mental health concerns as a slip of the mask?
 Is it down to a fear that expressions of vulnerability will be viewed as defects in our professional profile?
 That it will make others feel uncomfortable?

 As human beings we are hardwired to connect with one another.
 From an evolutionary perspective, closing yourself off to those around you renders you less effective as a valued member of the group.
 Communication is a founding principle of our success as a species; working together enables us to achieve the best results.